 * Let’s just pretend the Percy soundtrack (1971) never happened.
 Cool?
 Cool.

 Everybody’s In Show-Biz followed in 1972.
 I actually think the 2-LP set — one studio and one live — is undervalued in The Kinks canon.
 That said, there’s more dead weight on Show-Biz than any full-length that preceded it.
-Even those early Kinks records benefited from primitive, garage-y charm, even if they’d grow tighter as musicians and Ray Davies would mature into arguably the original British Invasion’s greatest songwriter.
+Those early Kinks records benefited from primitive, garage-y charm, even if they’d grow tighter as musicians and Ray Davies would mature into arguably the original British Invasion’s greatest songwriter.
 (Ray didn’t have the luxury of a McCartney or Richards as foil and he certainly matched Townshend in ambition, while having a superior sense of melody and concision).
 Though Show-Biz had filler, the best studio songs (“Celluloid Heroes,” “Sitting In My Hotel,” “You Don’t Know My Name”) stood with the best material in their recent history.
 Meanwhile, the live record did a good job of capturing The Kinks circa ’72, and it served as a precursor to that tightly focused, January 1973 Beeb performance.
 It was theatrical to the point that it almost felt like a Kinks musical, incorporating the Mike Cotton Sound (brass and woodwinds), a 6-piece brass band, and a 6-person choir.
 Of course, it was this arch sense of flamboyance that hamstrung Ray Davies and The Kinks for the next few years.

 Their slide into music hall theatricality betrayed the fact that these dudes were a blistering rock band when they wanted to be.
 Dave Davies‘ spitting, cutthroat guitar tone was punk before punk, grunge before grunge, and when the band abandoned this aesthetic in favor of camp concepts, they produced a few of their worst records.
 The Kinks switching labels in 1976 (RCA to Arista) precipitated a return to rock, with Sleepwalker (1977), Misfits (1978), and Low Budget (1979) all preceding — and setting up — today’s showcase.
 On paper, One For The Road seems like a quick cash-grab, what with it being the 3rd Kinks live album in the previous 12-13 years.
 However, Road was the first one to fully capture the band’s kinetic rock ‘n’ roll energy.
 We already discussed Show-Biz, which was a different stylistic animal, but prior to that was Live At Kelvin Hall (US release 1967, UK 1968), a barely-listenable hot mess that was more of an advertisement for screaming teenage girls than it was The Kinks.
 If you wanna talk cash-grab, Kelvin Hall is your cash-grab.